pixelgrade/backstage/readme.txt

 == Description ==

-Allow your visitors to access the Customizer without logging in.
-This way you can showcase the customization experience as close to reality as possible.
+Allow your demo site visitors to easily access the Customizer without logging in.
+This way you can showcase your product's customization experience as close to reality as possible.

 = Secure =